telerik/ajax-docs/api/server/Telerik.Web.UI/RadButton.md

 ## Properties

-###  OnClientLoad `String`

-Gets or sets the name of the JavaScript function that will be called when the RadButton is loaded on the page.

-###  OnClientClicking `String`

-Gets or sets the name of the JavaScript function that will be called when the RadButton is clicked.
-The event is cancelable.

-###  OnClientClicked `String`

-Gets or sets the name of the JavaScript function that will be called when the RadButton is clicked, after the OnClientClicking event.

-###  OnClientMouseOver `String`

-Gets or sets the name of the JavaScript function that will be called when the mouse pointer hovers over the RadButton.

-###  OnClientMouseOut `String`

-Gets or sets the name of the JavaScript function that will be called when the mouse pointer leaves the RadButton.

-###  OnClientCheckedChanging `String`

-Gets or sets the name of the JavaScript function that will be called when the Checked property of the RadButton control is about to be changed.

-###  OnClientCheckedChanged `String`
+###  AccessKey `String`

-Gets or sets the name of the JavaScript function that will be called after the Checked property of the RadButton control is changed.
+Gets or sets the accessKey of the RadButton control.

-###  OnClientToggleStateChanging `String`
+###  AutoPostBack `Boolean`

-Gets or sets the name of the JavaScript function that will be called when the SelectedToggleStateIndex property of the RadButton control is about to be changed.
+Gets or sets a bool value indicating whether the RadButton control automatically posts back to the server when clicked.

-###  OnClientToggleStateChanged `String`
+###  ButtonType `RadButtonType`

-Gets or sets the name of the JavaScript function that will be called after the SelectedToggleStateIndex property of the RadButton control is changed.
+Gets or sets the type of the button.
+RadButtonType:StandardButton(default), LinkButton and ToggleButton.

 ###  CausesValidation `Boolean`

 Gets or sets a value indicating whether validation is performed when the RadButton control is clicked.

+###  Checked `Boolean`

+Gets or sets a bool value indicating whether the RadButton control is checked.

+###  ClientIDMode `ClientIDMode`

+This property is overridden in order to support controls which implement INamingContainer.
+            The default value is changed to "AutoID".

 ###  CommandArgument `String`